Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/schema/primitives/objects/transactions/release/BaseRelease.md

 **Description** _Abstract object describing fields common to all release transaction objects_

 **:warning: Primitives are Abstract and Should Not be Used for Data.
-They are used to enforce uniformity in OCF Objects. :warning:**
+They are used to enforce uniformity in OCF data types - specifically "types" and "objects". :warning:**

 **Properties:**